 3.000 SEK / PHP 18.000 / $335

 I have a budget of 3.000 SEK per month for food including groceries.
-I previously mentioned here that 2.000 SEK is enough for one, but I decided to increase it because I buy my food for lunch.
+Previously, I mentioned here that you can spend 2.000 SEK only for one person, but I decided to increase it because I buy my food for lunch.
 I save a lot of money on fruits and coffee too because these are free at work.

 860 SEK / PHP 5.160 / $96

 860 SEK is the fixed amount per month for transportation.
 One thing I like about that is I can use it within Stockholm on buses, trains, and boats.
 I’d save more if I bike to work, though!
 But, I haven’t looked into it if I could do that every day.